-The Otways landscape is a patchwork of land ownership so the Conservation Ecology Centre has worked with Parks Victoria, the Department of Environment, Energy & Climate Action, Landcare and private landholders to control feral pigs across the Otways as .
-As at June 2022, 198 pigs have been removed from fragile Otways ecosystems.
+The CEC team has been working closely with Parks Victoria, the Department of Environment, Energy & Climate Action, Landcare and private landholders to control feral pigs across the region, sharing information and coordinating efforts.

 This work is being undertaken as a part of the Australian Government's Wild Otways Initiative.